GriffithUniLibrary/digital-tools/content/prep/security.md

 section: Preparation
 nav_order: 2
 title: Security
-topics: Password managers; Passkeys
+topics: Passphrases; Password managers; Passkeys
 description: >
-    Just like backups, the best security protocol is the one you will use.
+    Just like backups, *the best security protocol is the one you will use.*
 # youtubeid: moJgWrD6dwg
 ---

 ## Passwords

-Many (too many) people re-use the same password or minor variations across multiple sites. _This is a terrible idea._ If one of those sites is compromised, then all of them are.
+Too many people re-use the same password or minor variations across multiple sites. _This is a terrible idea._ If one of those sites is compromised, then all of them are.

 {% capture pwned %}